 Projects will be displayed in the largest two rooms of the McKimmon Center.
 Each project type has a designated area for student teams to set up.
 Student are free to use any table within their specified project area.
 Student teams will share an 8 foot table share an 8-foot table with another team.
 All tables will have a power strip available (please do not plan to take up more than two outlets).
 If your project involves water, make sure that you bring materials to ensure that your area and surrounding areas stay dry at all times (plastic, towels, etc.).

 Students are responsible for transporting themselves and their projects to the McKimmon Center.
 Buses will be running.
 Unrestricted, free parking is available.

 Class Conflict with FEDD?

 Your team must be present in order to compete and receive credit for FEDD.
-If you have a class conflict with the above times you should download and use this letter (PDF) – with as much notice as possible – to request permission from your instructor to miss class in order to attend design day.
+If you have a class conflict with your assigned FEDD session you should utilize the FEDD Excused Absence Request Letter – with as much notice as possible – to request permission to miss your regularly scheduled class to attend FEDD with an excused absence.

 It is inappropriate to ask for permission to miss class the week you plan to do so.
 You should approach your professor with this request with at least two to three weeks of notice, but as much notice as possible is preferred.
-However, if you have a major exam, test, quiz, etc., on design day, you should plan to attend your regularly scheduled class and coordinate your FEDD absence with your instructor and your teammates.
+However, if you have a major exam, test, quiz, group project assignment etc., on Design Day, you should plan to attend your regularly scheduled class and coordinate your FEDD absence with your instructor and teammates.